 To avoid a freeze, we have to set achievable goals.
 We can find achievable long-term goals by focusing on the short term first.
-Regarding money, this could mean to set the goal of being better off at the end of every month than at its beginning.
+Regarding money, this could mean setting the goal of being better off at the end of every month than at its beginning.
 We want to have paid off some debt and invested a little.
 This way, our financial security increases every month, which aids our quality of life – and that is the ultimate goal.
 Over time, these small steps will accumulate and significantly improve our quality of life.

 Understanding our short-term possibilities helps us come up with better long-term solutions.
-Instead of making things difficult with a concrete financial life-goal, we can say that we want to be comfortable.
+Instead of making things difficult with a concrete financial life goal, we can say that we want to be comfortable.
 We want to be able to pay all our bills, buy a few nice things, and take a couple of vacations a year.

 As studies have shown, making more money beyond comfortability fails to add to our quality of life.
 Alas, making this money requires so much effort, time, and sacrifice that we feel worse.
 The pressure of too large long-term goals often translates to a short-term loss of quality of life.

 It is better to take many small steps than to hope for a giant leap and go nowhere.

 3. Let Your Short Term Goals Be the Autopilot to Your Long-Term Goals